Khalidsid/Kopernikus/README.md

+Question:
-Question: What you would suggest to implement to improve data collection of unique cases in future?
+What you would suggest to implement to improve data collection of unique cases in future?

+Answer:
 To improve data collection we could focus on:

     1. Including a wide range of environmental conditions, lighting conditions, and variations